 Develop a follow-up process for these target customers.
 Use social touches and emails to check up on them frequently.
 For instance, here’s an idea to get you started:

-Tip 2.
-Develop a Winning Content & Inbound Marketing Strategy
+2. Develop a Winning Content & Inbound Marketing Strategy For Your Recruitment Marketing Plan

 Content & Inbound Marketing Strategies